Hecate2/zk-principle/README.md

 Unfortunately, we see that the verifier simply check whether ***E(p(r)) == (E(s(r)))^(t(r))***, where *E(p(r))* and *E(s(r))* are both returned by the prover.
 For now, the prover can still pick some arbitrary values *z_p* and *z_h* such that *z_p == (z_h)^t(r)*.
 We can repeat the proving algorithm for *d* times for *d==*degree*(s(r))* to make the proof reasonable, but who knows whether the prover had picked a polynomial *s(x)* with a higher degree than *d*? **We need to forbid arbitrary operations on *s(x)*, and make sure the *s(x)* provided by the prover is identical.**

-The solution is to ask the prover to keep performing the same arithmetic operations on an original value and another exponentially shifted value (at a random exponent *e* picked by the verifier and kept unknown to the prover).
+The solution is to ask the prover to keep performing the same arithmetic operations on an original value and another exponentially shifted value (at a random exponent *e* picked by the verifier and kept unknown to the prover; *e* is also known as \alpha in other materials).
 The verifier can keep checking whether the original and the shifted value differs only in the random exponent *e*.
+The pair of two values acts like "**checksum**", with which you ensure that the prover does not cheat.

 This is what KEA will do.
 We are still going to use the property that **it is difficult to execute log operations in modular arithmetic**.